Create a Color Scheme

 chrome/theme/color-schemesfolder.
 And openapply-cs.cssin any text editor.

-- replace "YourWallpaper" with a wallpaper if you want to. (use existing wallpapers or add your own)
+- replace "YourWallpaper" with a wallpaper if you'd like (use existing wallpapers or add your own).

 Editting the Color Scheme (Part 1)

 In chrome/theme/color-schemes, copy one of the color schemes that you want to use as a foundation.
-I recommend default if you want more control.
-And catppuccin if you only want to setup colors.
-For this example, I'm going to assume you are working with default.
-All files follow the same format, so whatever foundation you choose, you'll be able to follow along.
+I recommend copying default if you want more control.
+Or catppuccin if you only want to setup colors.
+For this example, I'm going to assume you chose default.

 - Make a copy of the